Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece. I’ve shared a few examples with products.

 Sealing chalk painted furniture that gets a lot of use

 Like I said earlier, it’s best to follow the manufacturers recommendations.
-Most chalk paint products recommend a chalk paint wax to go with it.
+Most chalk paint products recommend a furniture wax or paste wax to go with it.

-That being said, I do believe there are some sealer product that will hold up better than wax for a high traffic surface.
+That being said, I do believe there are some sealer product that will hold up better than wax for a high traffic surface on wood furniture.

 There are other chalky paint products (Rust-Oleum) that have a clear sealer that you wipe or paint on.

 Chalk paint is known for its velvety ultra matte finish.
-The clear coats that go with chalk paint are made to seal the paint and keep that ultra matte finish.
+The clear coats that go with chalk paint are made to seal the painted surface and keep that ultra matte finish.

 These work well, but just like with the wax, they don’t seem to hold up well to a high traffic area.